 We have a substantial amount of debt and debt service obligations, and may incur additional debt, that could adversely affect our financial position and prevent us from fulfilling our obligations under the debentures.
 We have a substantial amount of debt and we may incur additional debt in the future.
-At March 30, 2003, our total debt was \$1.9 billion and stockholders' equity was \$2.4 billion.
-In addition, we had up to \$200 million of availability under our secured revolving credit facility (subject to our borrowing base).
-We had also guaranteed approximately \$697 million of debt, and we are currently in disagreement as to the amount we owe, if any, under our additional guarantee to repay up to \$125 million to Fujitsu in connection with a closed wafer fabrication facility in Gresham, Oregon.
-Except for our \$296 million Dresden intercompany guarantee, none of these guaranteed amounts are reflected as debt on our balance sheet.
+At June 29, 2003, our total debt was \$1.7 billion and stockholders' equity was \$2.3 billion.
+In addition, we had up to \$200 million of availability under our July 2003 Loan Agreement (subject to our borrowing base).
+We had also guaranteed approximately \$273 million of debt, which is not reflected as debt on our balance sheet.